-Robiola di Roccaverano: over 40 years of PDO
+Roccaverano cheese: over 40 years of PDO

 “This agri-food excellence of ours, Robiola di Roccaverano, is distinguished by the territory of production: Langa Astigiana and Monferrato Acquese – points out Piedmont’s Regional Councillor for Agriculture, Giorgio Ferrero. – We try to combine tourism, food and wine and high-quality products.
-The success of this product lies in the courage of one of the strictest DOP regulations at the national level, in which animal breeds, pasture and diet have been selected in an extremely specific way.
+The success of this product lies in the courage of one of the strictest DOP regulations at the national level, in which animal breeds, pastures and diets have been selected in an extremely specific way.
 When you believe in the quality of a product, you don’t just talk about it, you translate it into tangible elements”.